Powerful Earthquake in Haiti Leaves At Least 304 Dead

 “The most important thing is to recover as many survivors as possible under the rubble,” said Henry.
 “We have learned that the local hospitals, in particular that of Les Cayes, are overwhelmed with wounded, fractured people.”

-Jerry Chandler, director of Haiti’s Office of Civil Protection, told reporters that the death toll stood at 304 Saturday night.
 Rescue workers and bystanders were able to pull many people to safety from the rubble.

 Chandler said a partial survey of structural damage found at least 860 destroyed homes and more than 700 damaged.
 Hospitals, schools, offices and churches were also affected.